I love game meat, especially in winter time I like to eat it, and I am really happy to find different ways to prepare it and to use all the cuts.

 Take a cocotte and heat some extra virgin olive oil, then brown the meat on all the sides.
 Then remove the meat and deglaze with the wine.

 Then put back the meat in the cocotte, add stock until reaching less than half of the meat thickness.
-Cover and place in the oven at 180 °C, static, for about 90 minutes (if the venison is older also 2 hours).
+Cover and place in the oven at 180 °C, static, for about 90 minutes (if the venison is older also up to 2 hours).

 Meanwhile prepare the roux: heat the butter, then remove it from the fire and add the sifted flour, whisk together.
 It’s ready.
 Put it in a cup and let it cool down.